 A Philadelphia painting

-After The Gross Clinic’s exhibition at the U.S. Army Post Hospital—in a first-aid room meant to introduce viewers to modern medical paraphernalia—the Jefferson Medical College (where Eakins himself had taken anatomy classes) purchased the painting.
-A reproduction now hangs in the school, which was forced to sell the original in 2006.
+After The Gross Clinic’s exhibition at the U.S. Army Post Hospital—in a first-aid room meant to introduce viewers to modern medical paraphernalia—the Jefferson Medical College (where Eakins himself had taken anatomy classes) was given the painting by an alumni.
+A reproduction now hangs in the school, which sold the original in 2006.
 The work was considered so central to the history of Philadelphia, however, that the city’s two major art museums successfully rallied support to keep the tour de force in town with an ambitious fundraising effort that proved the work’s enduring value and underscored the fact that cultural artifacts can ignite complex debates.
 In closing, it should be noted that The Gross Clinic is not the only such medical scene Eakins produced.
 He later returned to the same popular formula to honor the surgeon David Hayes Agnew in a similarly composed (and equally controversial) work entitled The Agnew Clinic (1889), also on display at the Philadelphia Museum of Art.